redeveight/redeveight/README.md

 💻 *Currently working on*: Spring Chess Project. <br />
 🎓 *Currently Learning*: Spring Framework. <br />
-📭 Ask me about: anything. <br />
+📬 Ask me about: Anything. <br />
-👥 I’m looking to collaborate on: python projects, web development. <br />
+👥 I’m looking to collaborate on: Python projects, Web Development. <br />
 🎱 Fun facts: In my free time I do 3D modeling.
 In the future, I want to work on a project for which both my programming and modeling skills will be useful.

 #### Connect with me: